InfuseAI/primehub/helm/primehub/charts/admin-notebook/README.md

 The helm chart of [primehub-admin-notebook](https://github.com/InfuseAI/primehub-admin-notebook).

-This chart also integrate with [keycloak-gateway](https://www.keycloak.org/docs/4.8/securing_apps/index.html#_keycloak_generic_adapter) to secure this application.
+This chart also integrates with [keycloak-gateway](https://www.keycloak.org/docs/4.8/securing_apps/index.html#_keycloak_generic_adapter) to secure this application.

 ## Configuration
 The following table lists the configurable parameters of the PrimeHub chart and their default values.